garv-shah/software-dev/SACs/SAC1 Garv Shah/README.md

 various requirements, such as only being able to select a max of 4 fruits/vegetables, as well as categories with prices.
 The code can be found in `./CGS Juice Bar/main.py`. <br> The test table can be found [here](https://garv-shah.github.io/software-dev/SACs/SAC1%20Garv%20Shah/CGS%20Juice%20Bar/testing).

+## Module 4 - Short Answer Test

+This final module was a written test, on a word doc.
+We had to answer various questions about programming conventions, features and explain some logic.
+It was quite simpe, but a good opportunity to demonstrate understand.
+You can view the word document online [here](https://view.officeapps.live.com/op/view.aspx?src=https://github.com/garv-shah/software-dev/blob/main/SACs/SAC1%20Garv%20Shah/2022_SD_SAC1_module4_test%20V2.docx?raw=true) to see what I did :D